 Foresight and Vision: The State of Philanthropy at Cleveland Clinic

-With a nod to the foresight of Cleveland Clinic’s founding fathers, CEO and President Tom Mihaljevic, MD, presented his vision for the future at the State of Philanthropy 2018, held on July 18 at the InterContinental Hotel at Cleveland Clinic.
+With a nod to the foresight of Cleveland Clinic’s founding fathers, CEO, President and Morton L. Mandel CEO Chair Tom Mihaljevic, MD, presented his vision for the future at the State of Philanthropy 2018, held on July 18 at the InterContinental Hotel at Cleveland Clinic.

 “They left us a model of healthcare that promotes innovation, teamwork and collaboration – an agile organization for an era of rapid change,” Dr. Mihaljevic said about the four physicians who established Cleveland Clinic in 1921.
 “Today … we are defined by our ability to provide exceptional care in an exceptional way.”